Gravitational form factors of the proton from near-threshold vector meson photoproduction: Abstract

 \section{Abstract}

-We embark on a systematical analysis of the quark and gluon gravitational form factors (GFFs) of the proton, by connecting energy-momentum tensor and the near-threshold vector meson photoproduction (NTVMP).
-Concretely, the quark contributions of GFFs are determined unprecedentedly by global fitting the cross section of the lightest vector meson $\rho^0$ photoproduction.
-Combined with the gluon GFFs achieved from heavy quarkonium $J/\psi$ photoproduction data, the complete GFFs are obtained and compared with the deeply virtual Compton scattering experimental results and LQCD determinations.
-The profound implications of this finding cannot be overstated, as it opens new avenues for obtaining comprehensive information on GFFs.
-Naturally, this work is not only an important basis for delving the proton enigmatic properties, but also have significance theoretical guiding for future JLab and EICs experimental measurements.
+We embark on a systematical analysis of the quark and gluon gravitational form factors (GFFs) of the proton, by connecting energy-momentum tensor (EMT) and the near-threshold vector meson photoproduction (NTVMP).
+Concretely, the quark contributions of GFFs are determined by global fitting the cross section of the lightest vector meson $\rho^0$ photoproduction.
+Combined with the gluon GFFs achieved from heavy quarkonium $J/\psi$ photoproduction data, the complete GFFs are obtained and compared with the experimental results and Lattice QCD determinations.
+In addition, we use the Resonances Via Pad\'{e} (RVP) method based on the Schlessinger Point Method (SPM) to obtain a model-independent quark $D$-term distribution by direct analytical continuation of Deep Virtual Compton Scattering (DVCS) experimental data.
+If errors are considered, the results obtained by RVP are basically consistent with those obtained by NTVMP.
+Moreover, the comprehensive information on GFFs helps us to uncover the mass distribution and mechanical properties inside the proton.
+This work is not only an important basis for delving the proton enigmatic properties, but also have significance theoretical guiding for future JLab and EICs experimental measurements.